The Crazies (2010 film): Development

 Paramount Pictures was the first studio to attempt a remake of The Crazies, with reports surfacing in May 2004.
 Dean Georgaris and Michael Aguilar would produce under their Penn Station Entertainment banner while George A. Romero would serve as an executive producer.
 Scott Kosar, who had worked on the remakes of The Texas Chainsaw Massacre and The Amityville Horror, was hired to pen the script.
 The film was said to "update the storyline of the original".
 In March 2005, The Machinist director Brad Anderson was in talks to direct the film.
 By April, Anderson was officially on board as director.
-Anderson and Kosar aimed to make a film that didn't feel "derivative" of the original film as well as 28 Days Later, which the former felt "set a new standard for zombie films".
+Anderson and Kosar aimed to make a film that did not feel "derivative" of the original film as well as 28 Days Later, which the former felt "set a new standard for zombie films".
 Creative differences with the studio would ultimately result in Anderson leaving the film.

 In February 2008, the project was revived after Rogue Pictures picked up the film.
 Breck Eisner was to direct while Ray Wright, credited screenwriter of Pulse, was drafting a new script.
 The film was later moved to Overture Films by October.